Aurangzeb Leghari

-Life and career
+Early life

 Leghari was born on 25 October 1944 in Rahimabad, Rahim Yar Khan, British India.
 He completed his education at the Government Central Model School, Lahore.
-Later, he went to the Government College Lahore to earn his graduate degree.
+He earned his graduate degree at the Government College Lahore.

+Career

 Leghari started his acting career by participating in theatrical plays in the 1960s.
-His debut TV play was Samjohta, but he got fame by acting a role in Amjad Islam Amjad's play Waris, telecast in 1979-1980 on PTV.
+His debut TV play was Samjohta, but he got fame for his role in Amjad Islam Amjad's play Waris, telecast in 1979–1980 on PTV.
+He has performed in some 300 theatrical plays.

+He worked in over 300 theatrical plays and he also hosted shows.
+Then he worked as Weather presenter used to read the weather report on PTV.

 He also appeared in some Urdu films like Naureen, Faslay (1981), and others.